akash-network/node/CONTRIBUTING.md

 * Manage, triage and research Issues and Pull Requests
 * Engage with the growing community by providing technical support on Slack/GitHub
 * Create docs, guides and write blogs
-* Speak at meet-ups, conferences or by helping folks with Akash on [Matrix](https://akash.network/chat)
+* Speak at meet-ups, conferences or by helping folks with Akash [on the Discourse forum](https://forum.akash.network/)

 This is just a short list of ideas, if you have other ideas for contributing please make a suggestion.